 Upon approval, you’ll be invited to visit the shelter to meet the dogs.
 Bring the whole family and your current pets, too.
 The adoption fee may vary based on the pedigree and your dog’s health, and puppies may cost a bit more.

 Your dog will be altered (spayed or neutered) upon arrival at your home, with no exceptions.
 All dogs will be microchipped, and adult puppies will have been leash trained for safety.
-As best as possible, Godbey Creek Rescue will socialize your dog with other animals before placing them into a home.
+As best as possible, Godbey Creek Rescue will socialize your dog with other animals before placing him into a home.

 Godbey Creek Rescue Details